Swim With Our Pet Sharks!!!

 Sampson Cay is a private island and is no longer open to the public.

 Staniel Cay is a quaint island approximately eight miles south.
 Thunderball Grotto, featured in the James Bond movie Thunderball, is a popular snorkeling cave off Staniel Cay.
-On island there is a restaurant offering breakfast, lunch and dinner.
+On the island, there is a restaurant offering breakfast, lunch, and dinner.
 The island has three small grocery stores-be sure to order homemade Bahama bread.
-Also located on the island is a medical clinic, a church and the closest landing strip to Compass Cay.
+Also located on the island are a medical clinic, a church, and the closest landing strip to Compass Cay.

 To The North

-Rocky Dundas, which is almost within swimming distance of Compass, has the most spectacular snorkeling caves featuring stalagtites illuminated by the sun through a hole in the ceiling.
-Just a short mile away from Compass Cay is the Exuma Cays Land and Sea Park, overseen by The Bahamas National Trust and The Nature Conservancy.
+Rocky Dundas, which is almost within swimming distance of Compass, has the most spectacular snorkeling caves featuring stalactites illuminated by the sun through a hole in the ceiling.
+Just a short mile away from Compass Cay in the Exuma Cays Land and Sea Park, overseen by The Bahamas National Trust and The Nature Conservancy.
 The 176-square-mile park is a sanctuary for marine life.
-Throughout the park you can explore the underwater beauty of coral reefs, hike trails and explore pristine beaches.
+Throughout the park, you can explore the underwater beauty of coral reefs and hiking trails, and explore pristine beaches.
 No fishing or taking of anything is allowed, which makes it a spectacular diving ground and a blueprint for similar sanctuaries in the Bahamas and elsewhere around the world.